jdaniel01/ddiy-overflow-clone/README.md

 ## Key Features

+- Utilizes AJAX to send fetches to database based on value retrieved from searchbar with JavaScript event listeners.
 - Uses AJAX and Faker.js to generate hundred of random generated questions/users/votes.
 - Uses form validation, auth and csrfProtection to prevent csrf attacks and add user validation.
 - Has a demo page that allows visitors to log in and have registered user privileges.